KevinDai99/Insilico-DrugDiscovery/README.md

 **Figure 4.
 A Neural Network with three layers performs better than linear regression and random forest, but is overfitted**

-Based on (Figure 4.)
-Neural Network with three layesr performs better than random forest tree and linear regression.
+Based on Figure 4 Neural Network with three layesr performs better than random forest tree and linear regression.
 However, the difference between predicted R^2 on test and train suggest that the neural network model is not able to generalize to new data, and warrants L2 regularization.

 ![image](https://user-images.githubusercontent.com/89043234/226152060-2a430c6d-b8e6-439a-8443-fc9d09e4684c.png)